 Heat-Related Illnesses in the Workplace

 It is not only the external environment that affects how the body reacts to heat.
-Personal risk factors also play a role, including underlying health conditions, pregnancy, prior history of experiencing heat-related illnesses, obesity, older age, certain medications, being acclimatized to hot environments etc. Acclimatization is a process by which a person’s body gradually increases their tolerance to hot environmental conditions.
-This adjustment can take anywhere from a week up to a month.
+Personal risk factors also play a role, including underlying health conditions, pregnancy, prior history of experiencing heat-related illnesses, obesity, older age, certain medications, and being acclimatized to hot environments.
+Acclimatization is a process by which a person’s body gradually increases their tolerance to hot environmental conditions.
+This adjustment can take anywhere from a week to a month.

 Regulatory Requirements

-Cal/OSHA has published regulations for protecting employees in outdoor work environments, Standard 3395 – Heat Illness Prevention in Outdoor Places of Employment.
-This standard requires that employers develop a Heat Illness Prevention Plan with precautions to protect their employees from developing heat-related illnesses.
-However, this standard only applies to outdoor work environments.
-A proposed standard for the indoor work environment is currently under review but has not been finalized yet.
-In the meantime, on September 1, 2021, Federal OSHA issued a memorandum instructing regional OSHA offices to prioritize heat-related complaints and referrals, and on April 8, 2022, OSHA issued new policies and procedures for implementing a new National Emphasis Program (NEP) to prevent heat related illnesses in the indoor and outdoor occupational environment.
-The NEP targets specific industries that are expected to have a higher exposure risk for heat related injuries and illnesses.
+In addition, on September 1, 2021, Federal OSHA issued a memorandum instructing regional OSHA offices to prioritize heat-related complaints and referrals, and on April 8, 2022, OSHA issued new policies and procedures for implementing a new National Emphasis Program (NEP) to prevent heat-related illnesses in indoor and outdoor occupational environments.
+The NEP targets specific industries that are expected to have a higher exposure risk for heat-related injuries and illnesses.
 Some industries that are more likely to have high heat exposure concerns include agriculture, construction, foundries, restaurants, and bakeries.

 The American Council of Governmental Industrial Hygienist (ACGIH) also provides recommended guidelines for ensuring that employees are not exposed to working conditions that could lead to heat-related illnesses.
 They recently released revisions to their Threshold Limit Value (TLV) for heat stress and strain to better protect workers.